-Today we roll our eyes in outrage that FBI had files on rock stars like John Lennon but Altamont shows the feds weren't all wrong in seeing Christ-like rock stars as a threat to national security.
-Even so, they should have known how fast revolution gets postponed when one is fucked up, and fucked up these kids were.
-So, when Mick and Keith decided to do their own Woodstock out in California, the politicians and state leaders didn't try to talk any sense into them, or shut them down, or run them out of town on a rail, but instead rushed to accommodate with starstruck obsequiousness.
-All this is captured in Maysle's film: Among the sights and sounds is a chance to watch legal superstar Mel Belli come in to make sure local speedway managers don't stand in their way.
-When he tells the contrarian owner of the speedway on speaker phone: "The Stones will be there tomorrow morning," it's with granite certainty; no amount of cops can hold back this tide of youth.
+So, as the Stones hadn't been at Woodstock, and were naturally jealous, Mick and Keith decided to stage their own out in San Francisco (the Her Satanic Majesty's Request to Woodstock's Sgt.
+Pepper), the politicians and state leaders didn't try to talk any sense into them, or shut them down, or run them out of town on a rail, but instead rushed to accommodate with starstruck obsequiousness.
+All this is captured in Maysles' film and more: legal superstar Mel Belli acting as the Stones' obstacle-remover, making sure local speedway managers and city sealers don't stand in their way.
+When he tells the contrarian owner of Altamont Speedway on speaker phone that "the Stones will be there tomorrow morning," it's with granite certainty; no amount of cops can hold back them back.
 A platoon of cops would be as outnumbered as a skeleton UN peacekeeper force in the middle of a Rwandan genocide.

 I've seen this film dozens of times since the late 1980s when my punk rocker friends and I would watch it every day after school, so I've had lots of time to study the footage and see what went wrong.
 As a kid I was all terrified of the Angels and what I thought was random violence.
-Now I see the film in the context of the endless Resident Evil and I think Altamont would make a great addition to the series: RE18: Altamont 1969!
-The Angels Vs. the Living Flower Child Dead.
+Now I see the film in the context of the endless Resident Evil and I think Altamont would make a great addition to the series: Hell's Angels vs. the Flower Child Dead.
 I'm sure that it's what it felt like to the Angels, who were misled into thinking it would be a cakewalk and were thus unprepared for a job that entailed controlling a crowd of hundreds of thousands of bad acid-guzzling, late-to-the-lovefest poseurs, all suddenly remembering they know Mick Jagger personally and Mick invited them onstage and... oh wow, man this shit is kicking in and... it's all cool so let me just bite... a chunk... off the band's shoulder and climb into Charlie's bass drum and sleep it off.
 The Angels were outnumbered and high as kites, who can blame them for going a little Street Fightin' Man on the glazed-eyed, needy throngs trying to climb over them?
 The whole Manson thing had, by then, occurred, so we knew west coast hippies weren't all folkie peacenik like the east coast, yeah I said it!

-I mention this not to belittle the tragic events, but to illuminate how powerful and well-done the film is that for all the times I've seen it, I never remember much of anything except Mick's attempt to stay cool and happy onstage during the Altamont melt-down, something especially emblematic of the fall of the movement as a whole.
+I mention this not to belittle the tragic events, but to illuminate how powerful and well-done the film is that, for all the times I've seen it, I never remember much of anything except Mick's attempt to stay cool and happy onstage during the Altamont melt-down, something especially emblematic of the fall of the movement as a whole.
 He can't see or tell what's going on with the lights in his eyes, but he knows something bad is happening, and the confidence and sense of artistic freedom leaks so fast out of his voice you can hear the whole world's optimism going with it.

-For years I thought Altamont as just a case of the Hell's Angels just being violent because they could--were bullies--a lifelong fear of mine (that never materialized) but as my viewings have increased and the image has become cleaner, I realize that while the Angel's methods may have been too brutal for the scene, there just wasn't good enough security otherwise all down in front of the stage and Mick and company would have been overrun, and possibly ripped to shreds like Sebastian Venable in Suddenly Last Summer if the Angels hadn't been there to fight back the tide the only way they knew how, with pool cues and chains.
-I bet Sebastian would have been glad to see the Angels ride to his rescue, instead of Liz Taylor's hippie pacifist virgin, just standing by the wayside, wringing her lily white hands!!
+As security (for the Hyde Park performance) the (Stones) used Hell's Angels.
+Well, er, English Hell's Angels—the Stepney chapter.
+East End yobs playing at being in a motorcycle club.
+The Stones liked to flirt with pantomime violence—always fun and decorative, isn't it?
+And hadn't these rough lads given the show just that bit of Clockwork Orange frisson that the afternoon needed?For years (all through high school and college), I thought of Altamont as just a case of the Hell's Angels acting violent because they could.
+Bullies were a lifelong fear of mine (that never materialized), but as my viewings have increased and the DVD image has become cleaner, I realize that, while the Angel's methods may have been too brutal for the scene, there just wasn't good enough security otherwise all down in front of the stage and Mick and company would have been overrun, and possibly ripped to shreds like Sebastian Venable in Suddenly Last Summer if the Angels hadn't been there to fight back the tide the only way they knew how, with pool cues and chains, and one well-aimed stab.
+I bet Sebastian would have been glad to see the Angels rumble to his rescue, instead of Liz Taylor's hippie pacifist virgin, just standing by the wayside, wringing her lily white hands!!

 You didn't see people crowding the stage in a mad rush over Ravi Shankar at Monterey!
 People were sitting in fucking chairs!
 There were big empty aisles... and that was only two years before Altamont.
 What happened?